 Where are the Social Media Manager jobs?

-The uptake of social media amongst businesses isn’t slowing down in 2018.
+The uptake of social media amongst businesses isn’t slowing down.
 More businesses are establishing a social media presence for the first time.
 Many more are growing their social budgets, posting more often, and producing higher quality content.
 So how do you find a job?
 Here’s our top picks:

 LinkedIn is where they are at!
 Create your profile, join all of the industry-specific groups related to social media marketing and digital media, and scroll through the jobs.
 Set up notifications so that you receive alerts when new ones come up.

 Always a reliable source for testing the grounds to see what’s happening in job land.
 While there are less entry roles within social media on Seek.com.au, still include it on your weekly scan, as they do exist, you need to be patient and persistent!

 There is so much value in joining a private Facebook group, especially ones that relate to in the social media and digital marketing world.
 Not only are they interesting and provide you with free inspo every day, but they are a breeding ground for job sharing.